 That pretty much covers our look at washing and disinfecting kitchen cupboards and cabinets.

 While this might not be anyone’s favorite task (well, maybe it’s someone’s – this is the internet, after all!), those sparkling clean, germ-free surfaces provide a great feeling of satisfaction once you’re finished.
 Your cupboards not only look great after a thorough scrub-down, they also bring the peace of mind that cleanliness provides.

 An excellent finishing touch to your kitchen cleaning spree?
 Freshening the air with these all-natural air-freshening solutions.

-While you’re in a cleaning mode, check out some of our other posts for clever cleaning and organizing tips.
-You’ll find some great ideas ranging from cleaning with citrus and organizing a junk drawer, to cleaning large kitchen appliances and small ones, too!
+While you’re in a cleaning mode, check out some of our other guides for clever cleaning and organizing tips:

 About Lorna Kring

 Recently retired as a costume specialist in the TV and film industry, Lorna now enjoys blogging on contemporary lifestyle themes.
 A bit daft about the garden, she’s particularly obsessed with organic tomatoes and herbs, and delights in breaking bread with family and friends.